 As I mentioned before I am very nerdy in terms of Linux.
 I got all that knowledge myself and through my decision to rent a server in a computing centre I had to learn how to setup and manage these.
 Currently this knowledsge is helping me quite a bit in regards to my traineeship.
 Most of my free time is spent in front of my pc writing code, or just "sysadmining" (a term we came up in a Mumble session with my friends which describes the process of manage servers and experimenting with stuff).

-Every now and then I am going to the lab (C3MA Labor) and together with some other nerds have some fun.
+Every now and then I am going to my local hacker space and together with some other nerds have some fun.